How to check battery health of your Android mobile phone

 Check phone’s battery health using a dial code

-Little do people know that you can access a hidden diagnostics menu on Android phones by dialling a secret code comprising numbers, asterisks and hashes.
-Here’s how you can use the Phone app to check the battery information of your Android mobile phone.
+Little do people know that you can access a hidden diagnostic menu on Android phones by dialling a secret code consisting of numbers, asterisks, and hashes.
+Here’s how to use the Phone app to check your Android phone’s battery information.

 Step 1: Open the Phone app on your smartphone and input *#*#4636#*#* in the dial pad.